aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 articleTitle: Aspose.Words Document Object Model (DOM)
 linktitle: Aspose.Words Document Object Model (DOM)
 type: docs
-description: "Aspose.Words Document Object Model (DOM) is an in-memory representation of a Word document.
-By using the Aspose.Words DOM classes, you can programmatically read, manipulate, and modify the content and formatting of a Word document with Java."
+description: "Document Object Model (DOM) is an in-memory representation of a Word document.
+Read, manipulate, and modify the content and formatting of a Word document using Java."
 weight: 10
 url: /java/aspose-words-document-object-model/
 ---